 Birds should be released at the time of year that maximises their chances of survival.
 Consideration should be given to seasonal climate and weather conditions, food abundance, habitat conditions, predator and human activity, and seasonal disease occurrence.
 Timing of release is particularly important for migratory species.
 If releasing migratory birds that do not require instruction to migrate appropriately, fledged birds should be released at a breeding site before the end of the breeding season.
 If releasing migratory birds that require instruction (e.g. swans, geese, cranes) from conspecifics, birds should be released at a time and location that allows them to join wild birds.
-If releasing birds that require human-led migration, birds should be released at a desired breeding site near the end of the breeding into consideration the practical limitations of the human-led method (e.g. the speed and maximum flight durations of micro-light aircraft).
+If releasing birds that require human-led migration, birds should be released at a desired breeding site near the end of the breeding season and led on migration following appropriate migration timing but also taking into consideration the practical limitations of the human-led method (e.g. the speed and maximum flight durations of micro-light aircraft).